Page Contents

 Although most places typically accept cards, there may be some smaller places on the journey that will only accept cash.
 Around 50 euros in cash is usually enough.

-Extending your stay at the coast
+Should you extend your stay at the coast?

 The majority of our Pyrenees cycling holidays take place in the mountains.